Akascape/Datamosher-Pro/Readme.md

 <br>Note: For python users, make sure you have all the assets saved in the same folder.
 Modules will be automatically downloaded if not installed, so no need to worry.
 # How to Use?
 •Input the video file first (supported formats- mp4, gif, avi + more will be added if you demand")
-<br>•Choose the desired datamosh mode, then select the export format"
+<br>•Choose the desired datamosh mode, then select the export format
-<br>•Use advance options to get more accurate results"
+<br>•Use advance options to get more accurate results
+<br>•Uncheck the highest quality box if needed (export time will be reduced)
-<br>•Click on the datamosh button, then wait for a few seconds"
+<br>•Click on the datamosh button, then wait for a few seconds
-<br>•Then your video will be moshed, see the video in the directory"
+<br>•Then your video will be moshed, see the video in the directory
 <br>NOTE: audio glitching is not available for all modes!
 # Effects Info:
 <b>